floodfx/hotdogjs/README.md

 What goes well with [Bun](https://bun.sh)?
 Hotdogs! 🌭🌭🌭

-Hotdogjs is a LiveView web framework built specifically for [Bun](https://bun.sh).
+Hotdogjs is a LiveView web framework optimized to run on [Bun](https://bun.sh).

 Hotdogjs's key features are:
- * Super-fast http and websocket communication (thanks to Bun)
+ * Super-fast http and websocket networking
  * Real-time, multi-player out of the box
  * Built-in ergonomics for form validation, file uploads with progress
  * Server-side state management with automatic client-side updates
- * Automatic, performant, diff-based communication protocol
+ * Pressure tested, automatic, and performant diff-based communication protocol
- * LiveView per file with file-based routing
+ * Hot-reloading based development with no compilation
- * Hot reloading based development with no compilation
+ * Enabling devs to have fun and be productive

 ## How does Hotdogjs work?
 At a high level, LiveViews automatically detect registered events (clicks, form updates, etc.) and routes these events (and metadata) from client to server over a websocket.
 When the server receives an event, it routes it to a developer defined handler which can update the server state and kicks off a re-render.
 The server then calculates a view diff and sends this diff back to the client which is automatically applied to the DOM.